Skip to content

 • How and to what extent your interests are affected by the decision .
 (Your statement needs to describe how your interests are "directly and adversely" affected by the decision.
 If you are requesting review of a permit issued to you, little needs to be said because how your interests are affected may be apparent.
 On the other hand, if you are requesting review of a DEC decision to issue a permit to someone else for an activity that affects a water body you use, you should describe for what purposes and how often you use the water body, and how DEC's decision to issue the permit will affect your use.)

 • The specific aspects of the decision you disagree with and any alternatives you see that you would like the director to consider.
-(For example, if the contested DEC decision is to issue a permit, you should identify the specific permit conditions that you would like reviewed.
+(For example, if the contested DEC decision is to issue a permit, you should identify the specific permit conditions you would like reviewed.
 If the decision is one of assessing a penalty against you, your specific concern may be the size of the penalty.
 In all cases you are encouraged to suggest changes the director could make to address your specific concerns.)

-• Copies of any documents or data that support your case or that you think would help the director in their review.
+• Copies of any documents or data that support your case or you think would help the director in their review.

 The informal review process and time-frames